Your Horoscope This Week: September 7 To 14

 Taurus Sun & Rising:

-With the Moon in Aries Monday to Tuesday, you’ll crave solo time to metabolize it all.
+With the Moon in Aries Tuesday and Wednesday, you’ll crave solo time to metabolise it all.
 Delete contacts you never talk to, mute what drains you, and meditate before you reply.
-Midweek, the Moon enters your sign and steadies your heart; share your feelings with one trusted person and write a short “this is what I need in friendship right now” note you can refer back to.
+From Thursday, the Moon enters your sign and steadies your heart; share your feelings with one trusted person and write a short “this is what I need in friendship right now” note you can refer back to.
 Let your values be the filter… if it’s not reciprocal, it’s not sustainable.

 Come the weekend, the Gemini Moon turns on your abundance brain.
 You’ll see clever ways to diversify income, such as selling a capsule wardrobe piece, bundling your services, or pitching a paid collab you’ve been “thinking about forever.”
 Compliments find you with greater ease, too; with Venus, your planetary ruler, now in Leo, your magnetism is louder and your confidence reads as warm, not cocky.
 Welcome admirers (and opportunities), but remember: the best ROI comes from offers aligned with your peace.
 Multiple streams are cute; multiple aligned streams are everything.

-With the Moon in Aries Monday to Tuesday, you’ll crave solo time to metabolize it all.
+With the Moon in Aries Tuesday and Wednesday, you’ll crave solo time to metabolise it all.
 Delete contacts you never talk to, mute what drains you, and meditate before you reply.
-Midweek, the Moon enters your sign and steadies your heart; share your feelings with one trusted person and write a short “this is what I need in friendship right now” note you can refer back to.
+From Thursday, the Moon enters your sign and steadies your heart; share your feelings with one trusted person and write a short “this is what I need in friendship right now” note you can refer back to.
 Let your values be the filter… if it’s not reciprocal, it’s not sustainable.

 Come the weekend, the Gemini Moon turns on your abundance brain.
 You’ll see clever ways to diversify income, such as selling a capsule wardrobe piece, bundling your services, or pitching a paid collab you’ve been “thinking about forever.”
 Compliments find you with greater ease, too; with Venus, your planetary ruler, now in Leo, your magnetism is louder and your confidence reads as warm, not cocky.
 Welcome admirers (and opportunities), but remember: the best ROI comes from offers aligned with your peace.
 Multiple streams are cute; multiple aligned streams are everything.